mtortonesi/sisfc/README.md

     27 May 2013, Ghent, Belgium.

-2. G. Grabarnik, L. Shwartz, M. Tortonesi, "Business-Driven Optimization of Component Placement for Complex Services in Federated Clouds", to appear in Proceedings of the 14th IEEE/IFIP Network Operations and Management Symposium (NOMS 2014) - Mini-conference track, 5-9 May 2014, Krakow, Poland.
+2. G. Grabarnik, L. Shwartz, M. Tortonesi, "Business-Driven Optimization of Component Placement for Complex Services in Federated Clouds", in Proceedings of the 14th IEEE/IFIP Network Operations and Management Symposium (NOMS 2014) - Mini-conference track, 5-9 May 2014, Krakow, Poland.

+3. M. Tortonesi, L. Foschini, "Business-driven Service Placement for Highly Dynamic and Distributed Cloud Systems", IEEE Transactions on Cloud Computing, 2016 (in print).

 Please, consider citing some of these papers if you find this simulator useful for your research.